 THE YAVAPAI CRIMINAL JUSTICE CENTER

-The Yavapai County Criminal Justice Center (CJC) is a new facility that will be constructed in Prescott, Arizona.
-It represents the values of Yavapai County’s citizens, the Judicial System, and the County’s commitment to evidence-based and purpose-built design for restorative justice, alternatives to incarceration, deflection and diversion, and comprehensive re-entry and re-integration.
+The Yavapai Criminal Justice (CJC) is a new facility constructed in Prescott, Arizona.
+It represents the values of Yavapai County’s citizens, the Judicial System, and the County’s commitment to evidence-based and purpose-built design for restorative justice, alternatives to incarceration, deflection, and diversion, and comprehensive re-entry and re-integration.

 By investing in our community through prevention and intervention measures and establishing a system that advances connection to housing, employment, education, and behavioral and physical health services, this new facility is yet another step in the County’s comprehensive approach to public safety.

-Providing this space, separate from the jail yet connected to the Reach Out and re-entry facility, will provide efficient and quality care coordination for individuals within this system.
+Providing this space, separate from the jail yet connected to the Reach Out and re-entry facility (Connections Center), provides efficient and quality care coordination for individuals within this system.

 For additional information, please see the Yavapai County Criminal Justice Facility Fact Sheet or the Program Validation.